How can I make Spotlight start over with its indexing, or at least force it to reindex a particular volume, without reinstalling Tiger?—Steve Osborn

 If you can’t find what you’re looking for when you search with Spotlight, you may want to create a new index of your hard disk.
 But try a couple of things first: use Disk Utility (/Applications/Utilities) to repair your file permissions, in case mucked-up permissions are the problem.
 (Launch the program, select the disk from the list, and click on Repair Disk Permissions.)
 Also, if you’ve recently indexed the drive, wait another day or so.
 Spotlight might not have finished indexing the drive even though you’ve been able to use it.

-don’t work, then try this: Open the Spotlight preference pane, click on the Privacy tab, click on the plus sign (+), and add the volume you want to reindex.
+If your searches still don’t work, then try this: Open the Spotlight preference pane, click on the Privacy tab, click on the plus sign (+), and add the volume you want to reindex.
 Wait about five minutes, select the volume in the Privacy list, and click on the minus sign (-) to remove it.
 Spotlight will index the volume again from the ground up.

 Give Slide Shows a Voice